Description and Recent Reanalysis

-The weekly fields are available in binary files in:
+The weekly and monthly fields through June 2020 are available in binary files in:

 A climatology based on the OI.v2 Reanalysis fields was developed at the Climate Prediction Center using the method of Reynolds and Smith (1995) and Smith and Reynolds (1998).
-This climatology is described in:
+The latest version is available at:

 Reynolds, R.W., 1988: A real-time global sea surface temperature analysis.
 J. Climate, 1, 75-86.